d-wdj/KB8024/readme.md

 # PREDICTOR Status
 ACHIEVEMENTS:
 * 23.02 Managed to do task:
-  1.Extract the features from dataset;
+  1. Extract the features from dataset;
-  2.Create cross-validated sets;
+  2. Create cross-validated sets;
-  3.Train a SVM using single sequence information, using sklearn; and 4.Check different window sizes for the inputs.
+  3. Train a SVM using single sequence information, using sklearn; and
+  4. Check different window sizes for the inputs.

 GOALS:
 * 23.02 Run psi-blast remotely and retrieve the PSSM.